Starlink vs. Spectrum: Is Satellite or Cable Better?

 Starlink’s monthly service prices are more or less average for satellite internet.
 But while you may find plans from Viasat or Hughesnet for less, they also come with less speed and data.

-Where Starlink’s price really stings is the equipment—the upfront costs are pretty steep, either $499.00 or $2,500.00, depending on which satellite and plan you choose.
+Where Starlink’s price really stings is the equipment—the upfront costs are pretty steep, either $349 for the Standard dish or $499 for the more portable Starlink Mini dish.

 Bullhorn